hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment.html.markdown

 * `front_end_scale_factor` - (Optional) Scale factor for front end instances.
 Possible values are between `5` and `15`.
 Defaults to `15`.

+* `resource_group_name` - (Optional) The name of the Resource Group where the App Service Environment exists.
+Defaults to the Resource Group of the Subnet (specified by `subnet_id`).

+* `tags` - (Optional) A mapping of tags to assign to the resource.
+Changing this forces a new resource to be created.

 ## Attribute Reference

 * `id` - The ID of the App Service Environment.

-* `resource_group_name` - The name of the Resource Group where the App Service Environment exists.

 * `location` - The location where the App Service Environment exists.